2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 "I think you have to look at him as a physically gifted guy who is only 22 (he turns 23 in July) and has already gone through the huge NBA learning curve," a general manager told Sporting News' Sean Deveney in March.
 "There are guys in this year's draft who will be 22 but aren't going to have the kind of knowledge of the league he has, and don't have the physical gifts."

+The market hasn't exploded for Brook Lopez in the way you'd think it might for a unicorn.

-But if you boil down the definition to a big man who shoots threes and blocks shots, the 30-year-old meets those requirements.
+That's because his profile stops well short of what most associate with that label.
+But if you boil down the definition to a big man who shoots threes and blocks shots, the 30-year-old qualifies.

 While many of his marks dipped to career-low levels during his first season with the Lakers, the three-ball he debuted the season prior remained in his arsenal.
 He averaged 1.5 makes per game and shot a good enough percentage (34.5) to function as a stretch 5.